Criptext/Monkey-SDK-Android/README.md

 - `public abstract void storeMessage(MOKMessage message);`

 This method stores a message received by MonkeyKit into your database.
 You should store them in a way that is convenient for your application to access, since MonkeyKit does not query this messages, only stores them.
 This is specially useful for messages that are received while your activites are closed.
 The implementation should be asynchronous to maximize your apps performance.
-Once you have successfully stored your message, you must call `messageStored()` so that it is forwarded to your delegates.
+Once you have successfully stored your message, you must call `notifyMessageStored()` so that it is forwarded to your delegates.

 - `public abstract void storeMessageBatch(ArrayList<MOKMessage> messages);`

 This method stores a group of messages received by MonkeyKit into your database.
 Whenever MonkeyKit reconnects, it catches up with the server and receives all the messages that should have been received during the down time.
 You should store them in a way that is convenient for your application to access, since MonkeyKit does not query this messages, only stores them.
 Since this method could receive a list of potentially hundreds of messages, the implementation should be asynchronous.
-Once you have successfully stored your batch, you must call `batchStored()` so that it is forwarded to your delegates.
+Once you have successfully stored your batch, you must call `notifyBatchStored()` so that it is forwarded to your delegates.

 ### How to persist MOKMessages